Freakwill/pyrimidine/paper/paper.md

         # Get fitness only depended on the first chromosome

-NewPopulation = StandardPopulation[NewIndividual] // 20
+AdaptivePopulation = StandardPopulation[AdaptiveIndividual] // 20
 ```

-Here, `FloatChromosome` comes pre-equipped with genetic operations tailored for floating-point numbers, obviating the necessity for user-defined specifications.

 # Comparison with other frameworks

-Various GA frameworks have been designed, such as `DEAP` and `gaft`. `Pyrimidine`'s design is heavily influenced by these frameworks.
-The following table compares `pyrimidine` with several popular and mature frameworks:
+A multitude of GA frameworks have been devised, such as `DEAP` and `gaft`, which have significantly influenced the design of `Pyrimidine`.
+The table below provides a concise comparison between `Pyrimidine` and several popular frameworks.

 +-------------------+------------+----------+----------+----------+
 | Library   | Design Style      | Versatility | Extensibility | Visualization           |